-With the 2014 Chevrolet SS, the rear-wheel-drive V-8 performance sedan is back at Chevy dealerships for the first time this century.
+The 2014 Chevrolet SS marks the arrival of a rear-wheel-drive V-8 performance sedan to Chevy dealerships—for the first time this century.

 For the SS, which packs a 415-horsepower version of the outgoing Corvette C6's big LS3 V-8 under the hood, the timing might seem a little odd.
 As the automaker and others turn to smaller, turbocharged engines and worry about mileage numbers, the SS is a 14-mpg (city) lush that's indeed subject to the federal gas guzzler tax.
 And after the introduction of the curvaceous 2014 Impala, the SS and its conservative profile look like a carry-over from another time at Chevrolet.

 But the truth is that the new 2014 Chevy SS is going to be a relatively limited-volume offering--more of a sedan mate to the Camaro, and a spicier alternative to those mainstream sedans like the Impala and Malibu.

 If you squint just a bit and feel like you've seen this car before--at least from the outside--you wouldn't be too far off.
 The SS is essentially a reworked version of the latest VF Commodore SS (the flagship muscle sedan from GM's Australian division, Holden), which in its previous generation version made it Stateside as the Pontiac G8.
 And it's essentially a refined, more aggressively styled iteration of the Chevrolet Caprice PPV that's been sold for police fleets.
 With staggered wheels, a low, wedgy shape, and a tapered, teardrop-like greenhouse, the new SS looks just a little muscle-car-like, while the big bow-tie grille calls it out as a Chevrolet.
 Inside, the SS has more of a cockpit-like layout than other current models from the Chevy stable (with ice-blue lighting).